amaitou/NetPractice/README.md

 	---
 - ### **Subnetting & how it works?**

 	Subnetting is a technique used to divide a larger IP network into smaller, more manageable sub-networks called subnets.
-It helps in efficient utilization of IP addresses and allows for better network organization and security.
+It helps in the efficient utilization of IP addresses and allows for better network organization and security.

 	__How subnetting works__:

 	IP addresses are divided into two parts: the network portion and the host portion.
 The division between these portions is determined by a subnet mask.
 	Subnet masks are used to identify how many bits represent the network part and how many bits represent the host part of the IP address.
-	By borrowing bits from the host portion, an administrator can create multiple subnets, each with its own range of IP addresses.
+	By borrowing bits from the host portion, an administrator can create multiple subnets, each with its range of IP addresses.
 	Subnetting allows network administrators to control traffic flow, manage security, and optimize the use of IP addresses within the network.

-	> for more information check this [playlist](https://www.youtube.com/watch?v=BWZ-MHIhqjM&list=PLIFyRwBY_4bQUE4IB5c4VPRyDoLgOdExE&pp=iAQB)
+	> For more information check this [playlist](https://www.youtube.com/watch?v=BWZ-MHIhqjM&list=PLIFyRwBY_4bQUE4IB5c4VPRyDoLgOdExE&pp=iAQB)

 	---